Blogs

 Today I got to have breakfast at the Mount Nelson.
 It was quite disappointing from a food perspective but we, Steve Vosloo and myself, were there for the Breakfast Club as Naledi Pandor, Minister of Education, was the guest speaker.

 Siyavula is a project focused on the development of educational materials.
 These materials will ultimately be hosted on a website with the primary authors being teachers.
 The question needs to be asked (and answered) as to who will (or should) own the copyright to the material on the website?
-Some initial thoughts relating to this question are below although every time I discuss it I want to explain it completely different so expect many follow-up postings!
+Some initial thoughts relating to this question are below although every time I discuss it I want to explain it completely differently so expect many follow-up postings!

 Today, Diane Grayson gave a talk at UCT on the new Physical Science curriculum being delivered in South African schools.
 Diane discussed the curriculum, its structure, features, teacher's complaints and gave some of her views on the various topics and issues.